Fran Drescher: Broadway

 Drescher made her Broadway debut on February 4, 2014, in the revival of Rodgers and Hammerstein's Cinderella.
 She replaced Harriet Harris as stepmother Madame for a 10-week engagement.
 She reprised the role during the North American tour's engagement in Los Angeles, lasting from March through April 2015.
 Drescher's previous stage performances include an off-Broadway production of Nora Ephron's Love, Loss, and What I Wore, and Camelot at the Lincoln Center with the New York Philharmonic.
 On January 8, 2020, it was announced that Drescher and Jacobson were writing the book for a musical adaptation of The Nanny.
-Rachel Bloom and Adam Schlesinger of Crazy Ex-Girlfriend fame will write the songs, while Marc Bruni (Beautiful: The Carole King Musical) will direct.
+Rachel Bloom and Adam Schlesinger of Crazy Ex-Girlfriend were brought on to compose the songs prior to Schlesinger's death in April 2020, while Marc Bruni (Beautiful: The Carole King Musical) was slated to direct.
 Drescher will not portray the title role, as she joked that if she did "We'd have to change the title to The Granny."